 - “[People with attributes noted above] are a disease.”

 - “[People with attributes noted above] are less intelligent than us because their brains are smaller.”

-- “Our existence is threatened by [group with any of the attributes noted above], so we should drive them out at every chance we get.”
+- “[Group with any of the attributes noted above] threaten our existence, so we should drive them out at every chance we get.”